Hua-Zhou/JSM2018-CE18C/README.md

 ```bash
 git clone https://github.com/Hua-Zhou/JSM2018-CE18C.git
 ```
+![](./jupyterlab_gitclone.png)
 You should see the folder `JSM2018-CE18C` in the `Files` tab on the left of JupyterLab.
 Now you can open any Jupyter notebooks in that folder and run the examples.
-![](./jupyterlab_gitclone.png)

 5. If you prefer the Jupyter Notebook interface instead of JupyterLab, change the address from `http://35.233.157.190:8000/user/jbruin/lab` to `http://35.233.157.190:8000/user/jbruin/tree`.
 ![](./jupyternb_home.png)

 ### Run Jupyter notebooks on your own laptop

-This is **not** recommended for Julia beginners, since your software environment (OS, Julia version, package versions, etc.) may be quite different from that assumed by the Jupyter notebooks.
-But in case you want to run Jupyter notebooks on your own machine, simply `git clone https://github.com/Hua-Zhou/JSM2018-CE18C.git` to sync the most recent course materials to your computer.
+This is **not** recommended during this short course, since your software environment (OS, Julia version, package versions, etc.) may be quite different from that assumed by the Jupyter notebooks.
+In case you want to run Jupyter notebooks on your own machine, simply `git clone https://github.com/Hua-Zhou/JSM2018-CE18C.git` to sync the most recent course materials to your computer and install all needed Julia packages.